danielwessel/danielwessel.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a mathematician based in Munich, with research interests in constructive mathematics, proof theory, and point-free topology.
+I am a mathematician based in Munich, with research interests in constructive maths, proof theory, and point-free topology.

-I have completed a PhD in Trento, and held postdoc positions in Verona and Munich.
+I studied in Berlin, Munich, Trento, and Verona, where I obtained a PhD and carried out postdoctoral work.
 Currently, I am taking time off academia that is devoted to care work.

-In the academic year 2023/24 I will be fellow at the Alfried Krupp Institute for Advanced Study.
+In the academic year 2023/24 I will be fellow at the Alfried Krupp Institute for Advanced Study, aiming to reignite research on Gentzen's *Nachlass*.

 Reach out to me through daniel.wessel@univr.it